FREQUENTLY ASKED QUESTIONS

 What are your fees?

 The first consultation is free.
 In 2024 I charge private individuals £70 for a stand alone sixty minute consultation.
 Organisations are charged according to their schedule of fees.
 Payment is to be made by bank transfer or PayPal.
 Payment is requested on the day of the session.
-For an full explanation of what I get paid for please see the about page on this website.
+For a full explanation of what I get paid for please see the about page on this website.

 What happens in a typical consultation?